SENERGY-Platform/client-connector-lib/README.md

     Client.delete(device, timeout=10, callback=None, block=True)

 Deletes a device from the connector-client and if possible deletes it from the platform.
-If deleting a device from the platform isn't possible, the device will enter a disconnected state and further user action is required after a successful connector-client reconnect.
+If deleting a device from the platform isn't possible, the device will enter a disconnected state after a successful connector-client reconnect and further user action is required.

 Requires a device ID (or `Device` object).